 The letters of reference are then added to the package.
-The Board of Regents requires a minimum of three letters; COE prefers at least six letters from referees who are clear leaders in the candidate’s field.
+The Board of Regents requires a minimum of three letters; the Provost requires at least five letters from referees who are clear leaders in the candidate’s field.
 The List of External References should be updated with an indication of letters received or not received and a brief biosketch of referees selected.

 - School Committee’s Recommendation Letter (provided by committee chair – about September)

-The school committee’s letter should comment on all review criteria considered for promotion – scholarship, teaching, and service.
+The school committee’s letter should comment on all review criteria considered for promotion – creativity, teaching, and service, indicating clearly in their letter whether or not the candidate meets the standard for promotion and/or tenure in that unit with regard to that criterion.
 The committee will carefully review the candidate’s package and recommend, by vote, the outcome to the school chair.
 Split votes should be explained in the letter submitted.

 - School Chair’s Recommendation Letter (provided by school chair – early October)

-The school chair will carefully assess each candidate’s performance, addressing (1) scholarship, (2) teaching, and (3) significant service to their profession, and school, college or Institute.
+The school chair will carefully assess each candidate’s performance, addressing (1) creativity, (2) teaching, and (3) significant service to their profession, and school, college or Institute.
+The letter is addressed to the dean with recommendations for or against promotion and/or tenure.
 The chair’s recommendation will be forwarded with the rest of the candidate’s packet to the dean’s office for review by the College RPT Committee.